Last Updated on by Karl

 LinkedIn Learning FAQs

-Some courses, however, can be used to gain Continuing Education Units necessary to retain certain professional certifications.
+However, some courses on LinkedIn Learning can be used to gain Continuing Education Units necessary to retain certain professional certifications.

-Is There a LinkedIn Learning Mobile App?
+Is There a LinkedIn Learning App?

 Can I Cancel My LinkedIn Learning Subscription Before the Trial Period Ends?